What Is House Hacking And Is It Something You Should Be Doing?

 Buy A Multifamily Home

-If you don’t own a multifamily home and you’re not sure you like the idea of committing to a long-term rental of any part of your current home, you can dip your toes in the water of real estate investing by offering up a spare room on a short-term rental platform like Airbnb or Vrbo.
+If you don’t own a multifamily home and you’re not sure you like the idea of committing to a long-term rental of any part of your current home, you can explore real estate investing by offering up a spare room on a short-term rental platform like Airbnb or Vrbo.
 Women property owners interested in renting only to other women for safety reasons might be interested in Golightly, an invitation-only site that vets its gender-exclusive membership.

 For those who are currently thinking of buying a multifamily property for short-term rental purposes, there is financing available for Airbnb rentals.
 Make sure to look up short-term rental laws in the state and locality where the property is located, and if the home is part of a homeowners association, make sure you’re thoroughly familiar with their rules before buying.
 Many HOAs flatly prohibit both short- and long-term rentals.

 Sharing a home with a housemate is an easy way to hack a house.
-Not only will you receive a monthly rent payment, which may well exceed your monthly mortgage cost, but you’ll also be able to split your utilities and maintenance costs.
+Not only will you receive a monthly rent payment, you’ll also be able to split your utilities and maintenance costs.

 There’s undoubtedly a cost in terms of privacy and personal space lost when renting out your home while you’re living in it.
-But the financial pluses of sharing household expenses in addition to rent may outweigh any privacy considerations.
+However, the financial pluses of sharing household expenses in addition to rent may outweigh any privacy considerations.
 Your house may be configured in such a way that both you and your tenant have plenty of private space.
-Remember: As the owner, you have the upper hand in terms of enforcing household rules.
+Remember: As the owner, you’ll want to consider a roommate contract to enforce household rules.

 The key to finding a good housemate is lifestyle compatibility.
 You should carefully vet anyone you’re thinking of renting to, particularly if you’ll be sharing common spaces and responsibilities around the house.